 Current parish life: Fr.
 Anthony Mariyadas, OMI is the current pastor of St. Mary's Church in Dawson.
-He has been there close to one year and enjoys walking around the town meeting the people of Dawson at every opportunity.
-He home is Sri Lanka but nonetheless, he is able to adapt to the cold climate and dark winters of Dawson.
+He has been there since 2016 and enjoys walking around the town meeting the people of Dawson at every opportunity.
+His home is Sri Lanka but nonetheless, he is able to adapt to the cold climate and dark winters of Dawson.

-At the moment (2016-2017) the church has about 46 families attending, 38 children and about 42 people attending regular Sunday mass.
-Each week the numberes are increasing with the presense of pastor and growing interest in the Faith.
+At the moment (2016-2017) the church has about 6 families attending with about 15 people attending regular Sunday mass.
 People are increasingly interested in Church activities and in particular, in the hope of some increased catechesis for their children.

 History of the Mission:

 St. Mary's Church in 1897 was a small building built by the famous “Saint of Dawson”, Fr.
 William Judge, SJ.
 He was a Jesuit priest who came into Dawson City, from Forty Mile, Yukon, with the beginning of the gold rush.
 Fr.
 Judge himself made the altar and the ornamental work was done with a pen knife.
 This church was described as “the first Roman Catholic Church of Dawson City, a large structure of logs at the north extremity of the town.”
 The seats were rough boards placed on stumps.
 At first there was no glass for windows, and heavy white muslin was tacked to the frames.
 The first church burned down and was replaced by a larger more commodious one.
 The first Catholic churches were located along the river, just north of down town, more below the big scar on the north hillside, called Moosehide.
 When the first church burnt down Fr.
 Judge received a large sum of money from big Alex MacDonald for the rebuilding.
 Alex was a Nova Scotian, who was eventually called King of the Klondike.